scylladb/scylladb/docs/alternator.md

 ### Metrics
 * Several metrics are available internally but need more and make them more similar to what AWS users are used to.

+## Alternator design and implementation

+This section provides only a very brief introduction to Alternator's design.
+A much more detailed document should be eventually written.

+Almost all of Alternator's source code (except some initialization code) can be found in the alternator/ subdirectory of Scylla's source code.
+Extensive functional tests can be found in the alternator-test/ subdirectory.
+These tests are written in Python, and can be run against both Alternator and Amazon's DynamoDB; This allows verifying that Alternator's behavior matches the one observed on DynamoDB.
+See alternator-test/README.md for more information about the tests and how to run them.

+With Alternator enabled on port 8000 (for example), every Scylla node listens for DynamoDB API requests on this port.
+These requests, in JSON format over HTTP, are parsed and result in calls to internal Scylla C++ functions - there is no CQL generation or parsing involved.
+In Scylla terminology, the node receiving the request acts as the the *coordinator*, and often passes the request on to one or more other nodes - *replicas* which hold copies of the requested data.

+DynamoDB supports two consistency levels for reads, "eventual consistency" and "strong consistency".
+These two modes are implemented using Scylla's CL (consistency level) feature: All writes are done using the LOCAL_QUORUM consistency level, then strongly-consistent reads are done with LOCAL_QUORUM, while eventually-consistent reads are with just LOCAL_ONE.

+Each table in Alternator is stored as a Scylla table in the "alternator" keyspace.
+The DynamoDB key columns (hash and sort key) have known types, and become partition and clustering key columns of the Scylla table.
+All other attributes may be different for each row, so are stored in one map column in Scylla, and not as separate columns.

+In Scylla (and its inspiration, Cassandra), high write performance is achieved by ensuring that writes do not require reads from disk.
+The DynamoDB API, however, provides many types of requests that need a read before the write (a.k.a.
+RMW requests - read-modify-write).
+For example, a request may copy an existing attribute, increment an attribute, be conditional on some expression involving existing values of attribute, or request that the previous values of attributes be returned.
+Alternator currently implements all these RMW operations naively - it simply performs a read before the write.
+This naive approach is **not safe** when there are concurrent operations on the same attributes, so it will be revised in the future.
+We will probably use lightweight transactions - a feature which already exists in Cassandra and is planned to soon reach Scylla.

+DynamoDB allows attributes to be **nested** - a top-level attribute may be a list or a map, and each of its elements may further be lists or maps, etc. Alternator currently stores the entire content of a top-level attribute as one JSON object.
+This is good enough for most needs, except one DynamoDB feature which we cannot support safely: we cannot modify a non-top-level attribute (e.g., a.b[3].c) directly without RMW.
+We plan to fix this in a future version by rethinking the data model we use for attributes, or rethinking our implementation of RMW (as explained above).

+For reasons explained above, the data model used by Alternator to store data on disk is still in a state of flux, and may change in future versions.
+Therefore, in this early stage it is not recommended to store important production data using Alternator.